Interstate 15 in California

 Route 15, consisting of the contiguous segments of State Route 15 (SR 15) and Interstate 15 (I-15), is a major north–south state highway and Interstate Highway in the U.S. state of California, connecting San Diego, Riverside, and San Bernardino counties.
-The route consists of the southernmost 289.24 mi of I-15, which extends north through Nevada, Arizona, Utah, Idaho, and Montana to the Canada–US border.
+The route consists of the southernmost 287.26 mi of I-15, which extends north through Nevada, Arizona, Utah, Idaho, and Montana to the Canada–US border.
 It is a major thoroughfare for traffic between San Diego and the Inland Empire, as well as between Southern California; Las Vegas, Nevada; and the Intermountain West.

-South of its junction at I-8 in San Diego, the highway becomes SR 15, extending 6.13 mi to I-5, about 12 mi from the Mexico–United States border.
-This segment was initially signed as a state route instead of an Interstate, but it is being upgraded to Interstate standards so it would become part of I-15 in the future.
-Including this segment, the entire length of Route 15 is 295.37 mi in California.
+South of its junction at I-8 in San Diego, the highway becomes SR 15, extending about 5.59 mi to I-5 in San Diego's Barrio Logan district, about 12.56 mi from the Mexico–United States border, before the road runs about 0.55 mi further to its terminus at 32nd Street, north of Harbor Drive.
+Though some maps and signs may mark SR 15 (or even I-15) as extending south through 32nd Street to Harbor Drive, the highway south of I-5 and Main Street is controlled by the City of San Diego instead of the state.
+The portion of Route 15 south of I-8 was initially signed as a state route because it was not up to Interstate standards, but it is being upgraded so it would become part of the Interstate Highway system in the future.
+In total, the entire length of Route 15 in California is 293.57 mi.

 I-15 has portions designated as the Escondido Freeway, Avocado Highway, Temecula Valley Freeway, Corona Freeway, Ontario Freeway, Barstow Freeway, CHP Officer Larry L. Wetterling and San Bernardino County Sheriff's Lieutenant Alfred E. Stewart Memorial Highway, or Mojave Freeway.
+It is also known colloquially as "the 15" to residents of Southern California.